konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 ### How to Chose Which Tokenizer to Use?

+In Natural Language Processing (NLP), the selection of the appropriate tokenizer can greatly affect the performance and accuracy of the overall system.
+The Konfuzio SDK provides multiple tokenization options - WhitespaceTokenizer, Label-Specific Regex Tokenizer (called "[Character](https://help.konfuzio.com/modules/categories/index.html#character)" detection mode on the Konfuzio platform), ParagraphTokenizer, and SentenceTokenizer, each serving distinct purposes.

+If your task involves basic word-level processing, the WhitespaceTokenizer would suffice.
+This method segments the text into chunks based on white spaces, offering a simple but effective approach for tasks such as basic keyword extraction.

+On the other hand, if you have a specialized task, such as recognizing a specific pattern in the text, then Training a Label-Specific Regex Tokenizer may be the ideal choice.
+This tokenizer utilizes Annotations of a Label in a training set to recognize and tokenize more precise chunks.
+This is particularly useful for tasks like entity recognition, or where a specific pattern of words or characters are important.

+For tasks requiring a broader context, the ParagraphTokenizer and SentenceTokenizer can be useful.
+These options can recognize and segment larger textual chunks - paragraphs and sentences, respectively.
+This is beneficial when the meaning and interpretation of text rely heavily on the contextual information at the sentence or paragraph level.

+Choosing the right tokenizer is ultimately about understanding the nature of your NLP task, the structure of your data, and the level of granularity required for your processing.
+By aligning these factors with the features offered by the different tokenizers in the Konfuzio SDK, you can select the optimal tool for your task.

 #### Finding Spans of a Label Not Found by a Tokenizer

+To help you choose the right Tokenizer for your task, it can be useful to try out different Tokenizers and see which Spans are found by which Tokenizer.
+The `Label` class provides a method called `spans_not_found_by_tokenizer` that can he helpful in this regard.

 Here is an example of how to use the `Label.spans_not_found_by_tokenizer` method.
 This will allow you to determine if a RegexTokenizer is suitable at finding the Spans of a Label, or what Spans might have been annotated wrong.
 Say, you